|

-DATA MODELING FOR DATA WAREHOUSE
+DATA MODELING FOR DATA WAREHOUSE (DMDW)

 Data Modeling for Data Warehouse is a skill-building seminar which teaches the familiar three-level approach to data modeling (Conceptual, Logical and Physical) applied to the problem of designing a data warehouse.
 It integrates the disciplines of entity/relationship modeling, data element analysis and standardization, normalization, and physical database design to fully equip the student to design a stable, flexible, highly sharable, effective, non-redundant data warehouse.
 Also, the necessary metadata to support the data warehouse (where did this data come from?) is addressed in detail with models and discussion of a repository in which to hold the appropriate metadata.
 The seminar material is completely independent of any particular vendor's CASE tool or physical data base management system (DBMS).

 Because of the large amount of material covered, this seminar is appropriate for experienced data modelers who are/will be engaged in the modeling and construction of data warehouse.
-It focuses on the special and often confusing issues and differences between a data model independent of the existing systems/data, and a data model for a data warehouse which is constrained by the legacy data/systems which already exist in the business and which are the sources of the data which will be imported into the data warehouse.
+It focuses on the special and often confusing issues and differences between a data model independent of the existing systems/data, and a data model for a data warehouse which is constrained by the legacy data/systems which already exist in the business and which will serve as the sources of the data which will be imported into the data warehouse.

 TOPICAL OUTLINE